vuejs/docs/src/tutorial/src/step-7/description.md

-# Conditional Rendering - 2
+# More on Conditional Rendering

 The last thing we want to implement in this lesson is hiding the input field when the game is already started and showing a button `Change colors number`.
 Clicking on the button will set the game to "not-started" and show the input again.
 First, let's add the button to our template: